The ABCD of Koliwada

 It is now 2024, and we have spent the last fifteen years in the neighbourhood actively participating in the user-driven evolution of its material and social life.
 This has given us the confidence to conceptualise and embark on a project called “The ABCD of Dharavi Koliwada” where ABCD stands for Action-Based Comprehensive Development Plan for Koliwada in Dharavi, which will be produced with the active participation of the residents.
 Through a series of urban in situ interventions, we aim at engaging the community of Koliwada in the production of a comprehensive plan for the environmental, economic and spatial improvement of Koliwada.

 The action of the Comprehensive Plan includes people’s participation, which is key to the project.
-To ensure this, we will conduct a series of discussions, workshops, and public exhibitions with the Koli community including the Koli Jamat, Fisherfolk, Women, Youth and Non-Kolis.
-It is through this process that we hope to distil out need-based interventions which can trigger the incremental redevelopment of the neighbourhood.
-Apart from the stakeholders, we will work closely with the local builders who have immense experience in construction within the neighbourhood.
+To ensure this, we conducted a series of discussions, workshops, and public exhibitions with the Koli community, including the Dharavi Koli Jamat, Fisherfolk, Women, Youth and Non-Kolis.
+It is through this process that we have distilled four need-based interventions which could trigger the incremental improvement and development of the neighbourhood.
+We are working closely with local Koli builders to realise these projects.
+The projects include the Customs House Study Space, a Garden of Festivities by the Mithi River, Street Lighting and the redesign and planning of the Water Supply and Sanitation Infrastructure.